228w1a1278/WeatherApp/README.md

 # WeatherTip - React Native Weather App

 Welcome to **WeatherTip**, a sleek and intuitive weather application built with React Native!
-This app leverages the OpenWeatherAPI to provide real-time weather updates and a 5-day forecast, designed to offer a seamless user experience.
+This app leverages the WeatherAPI to provide real-time weather updates and a 5-day forecast, designed to offer a seamless user experience.
 As a job seeker, I’ve poured my passion for mobile development into this project, and I’m excited to share it with potential employers.
 Check out the live demo and code below!

 ## About the App

 WeatherTip is more than just a weather app—it’s a showcase of my skills in React Native, API integration, and user interface design.
 The app allows users to:

 - **Search for Locations**: Use the search bar to find cities and countries with smart recommendations.
-- **Fetch Real-Time Data**: Enter a location to retrieve current weather details (temperature, conditions, etc.) from OpenWeatherAPI.
+- **Fetch Real-Time Data**: Enter a location to retrieve current weather details (temperature, conditions, etc.) from WeatherAPI.
 - **View Forecasts**: Get a 5-day weather prediction with daily highs and conditions.
 - **Intuitive Design**: Enjoy a clean, responsive UI optimized for both iOS and Android.